arthurlba1/SalvusSupport/README.md

 ## Technologies used
 Some technologies were used in the project.
--REST
+- REST
--ReactJS
+- ReactJS
--Node.js and Express
+- Node.js and Express

 ![flow](./comunication.png)